JustGoodOldHaroldHere/PlexConfiguration/NginxAndCertbot.md

 apt-get install certbot python-certbot-nginx nginx
 ```

-Now you have 2 options, obtains and install your certificate or just obtain
+Now you have 2 options, obtain and install your certificate or just obtain

 Just obtain
 ```